RMS Pretorian Passenger List - 16 August 1919

 Senior Officers and Staff

-- Captain: J. Hall, Commander
+- Commander: Captain J. Hall, Commander

-- Chief Officer: J. THORBURN
+- Chief Officer: J. Thorburn

-- Chief Engineer: A. CUMMING
+- Chief Engineer: A. Cumming

 - Purser: I. Alexander